schr476/HUGS2021/README.md

 ## Directory Organization
 ```
-├── setup.py
+├── setup.py        : package setup file
 ├── hugs2021        : a folder contains RL steering scripts
 ├── dataprep        : a folder with code to read and prep data
 ├── notebooks       : a folder with notebooks that can be executed on colab.research.google.com

 ```